Faervan/yggdrasil/README.md

  ### Report issues and bugs
-if you find an issue (which is easier right know than finding none) you are welcome (it is appreciated) to open an [issue](https://github.com/Faervan/yggdrasil/issues) if your observed bug is not already described in another ticket
+if you find an issue (which is easier right know than finding none) you are welcome (it is appreciated) to open an [issue](https://github.com/Faervan/yggdrasil/issues) unless your observed bug is already described in another ticket